Curriculum Vitae for MARILYN MAXWELL

 "At Risk" is about disappearing animals.
 With this collection of images, I want to advance the idea of enlightened human stewardship of the wildlife at risk of extinction.
 These photographs not only celebrate the beauty and power of Africa's many species, but are also meant to call attention to their plight.
 They are at our mercy.
 My fear is that these images will depict the last decade that these creatures walk the Earth before Man eradicates them.
 The animals are under attack from habitat conversion to human use, punishment from humans for real or perceived loss of livestock, being killed for their meat, body-part poachers, and care-taker corruption.

-Images from the "At Risk" portfolio about vanishing species will be exhibited at A Smith Gallery in the Salon in Johnson City, Texas April 20 - May 20, 2018.
-The reception will be April 28.
+A Smith Gallery: Eleven images from the "At Risk" portfolio about vanishing species were exhibited at A Smith Gallery in the Salon in Johnson City, Texas, April 2018.

 The entire "At Risk" portfolio will be exhibited at the Home Fires show at The Fort Worth Community Art Center, October 5 - October 26, 2018.
 The reception will be October 5.